 - 2-4 TBSP chopped pistachio

-- a drizzle of harrissa infused olive oil
+- a drizzle of harrissa infused olive oil to taste (optional)

 - Steam your peas and set aside to cool.